 Bailey Fernandez

-In addition to my academic work, I am a project manager with extensive international experience.
-I have organized conferences and symposia within my areas of academic interest at the University of Southern Denmark, Univeristy of Salzburg, Johannes Kepler University of Linz, and the University of Vienna.
-I am a passionate Fulbright student alumnus and supporter of international research exchange, especially betwen the United States and Austria.
-From 2023-24, I was award the Fulbright FOLD Alumni Symposium Grant by Fulbright Austria, along with additional funding from Fulbright Bulgaria and Central European University, to develop and coordinate a symposium and knowledge exchange between American, Austrian, and Bulgarian NGOs working in disability activism and assistive technology.
-I currently sit on the Alumni Advisory Panel to the Board of Fulbright Austria.
+In addition to his academic work, Bailey is a project manager with extensive international experience.
+He has helped organized conferences and symposia in my areas of academic interest at the University of Southern Denmark, Austrian Cultural Forum in New York City, University of Salzburg, Johannes Kepler University of Linz, and the University of Vienna.
+From 2023-24, he was awarded the Fulbright FOLD Alumni Symposium Grant by Fulbright Austria, along with additional funding from Fulbright Bulgaria and Central European University, to develop and coordinate a symposium and knowledge exchange between American, Austrian, and Bulgarian NGOs working in disability activism and assistive technology.
+He currently sits on the Alumni Advisory Panel to the Board of Fulbright Austria.